halvgud/pascal-triangle-kata/README.md

 ## Preconditions and restrictions

 1. Your solution should provide all acceptance tests and Unit Tests.
-2. Consider the possibility to print in different outputs like a File or another output.
+2. Prepare your code to print in different outputs like a File
 3. Consider the possibility to print using different formats like single triangle (without "/" and "\" symbols), single lines and html, xml, json formats.